d-v-b/data-model/docs/geozarr-minispec.md

 A DataArray is a Zarr array with named axes.
 The structure of a DataArray depends on the Zarr format.

 This section contains the rules for *individual* DataArrays.
-Additional constraints on collectiosn of DataArrays are defined in the section on [Datasets](#dataset)
+Additional constraints on groups of DataArrays are defined in the section on [Datasets](#dataset)

 ### Zarr V2